MatrixEditor/caterpillar/docs/source/tutorial/advanced.rst

 Unions
 ------

 This library introduces a special struct, namely *union*.
-What makes it special is that **it behaves like a C-Union**.
-Really?

-This library introduces a special struct, namely *union*.
 What makes it special is, that **it behaves like a C-Union**.
 Really?